MicrosoftDocs/learn/learn-pr/wwl-data-ai/fundamentals-generative-ai/includes/2-what-is-generative-ai.md

 Artificial Intelligence (AI) imitates human behavior by using machine learning to interact with the environment and execute tasks without explicit directions on what to output.

 *Generative* AI describes a category of capabilities within AI that create original content.
 People typically interact with generative AI that has been built into chat applications.
-One popular example of such an application is [ChatGPT](https://openai.com/chatgpt), a chatbot created by OpenAI, an AI research company that partners closely with Microsoft.
+One popular example of such an application is [Microsoft Copilot](https://copilot.microsoft.com), a chatbot companion to browse the web more effectively.

 Generative AI applications take in natural language input, and return appropriate responses in a variety of formats such as natural language, images, or code.